wp-plugins/prosperent-suite/README.txt

 * This plugin automatically creates a *new page* called product.
 Go into that page and change the title to whatever you would like to be visible.
 * You can change the placeholder text in the *search bars* by using the **Search Bar Placeholder Text** setting under the Product Search section of the settings.
-* The search bar is shortcoded as **[prosper_search][/prosper_search]**, you are able to post that whereever you'd like.
 * Also, now that the results are shortcoded, you can add **[prosper_store][/prosper_store]** to any page.
-* Reminder, if you use a different page from */products* to display search results change the **Base_URL** Setting.
-* You do not necessarily need to add the search bar to a page, as the Product page has a search bar included with the search results.
-But it is recommended to increase the use.
-* Reminder, if you use a page other than '/products' to display search results change the 'Base_URL' under the Product Search section of the settings.
+* Reminder, if you use a different page from */products* to display search results change the **Base_URL** Setting under the Product Search section.
-* If your `product` page has a parent, make sure you assign that in the `Prosperent Settings` for `Parent Directory` under the Product Search section of the settings.

 = Advanced Installation Options =